 - Creating objects or invoking methods

-- Custom tasks specific to a given debugger that cannot be generically represented by the RCP client
+- Custom tasks specific to a given debugger that cannot be generically represented by the UI client

 The screenshot below shows the expanded Console view with an interpreter connected to the Dalvik Bytecode debugger:

 More: a detailed overview of the interpreters' features can be found on our blog.

 - Debugger Tutorial, part 1 - Android: An Introduction to JEB Android Debuggers